mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 tag: ["Machine Learning", "Data Science", "Digital Twin"]
 ---

-Whether you manage a fleet of cruise ships, an upstream oil & gas supply chain, or a loyalty program for a large hotel chain, not having Digital Twins for your critical assets is like not having an accounting ledger for your business - you are flying blind, hoping for the best, and coping when the worst happens.
-Even if you think you have the best team in the world running your assets to near perfection, as President Ronald Reagan said of nuclear disarmament, you should “trust, but verify”.
+Whether you manage a fleet of cruise ships, an upstream oil & gas supply chain, a global retail store network, or a loyalty program for a large hotel chain, not having Digital Twins for your critical assets is like not having an accounting ledger for your business - you are flying blind, hoping for the best, and coping when the worst happens.
+Even if you think you have the best team in the world running your assets to near perfection, as President Ronald Reagan said of Russian nuclear disarmament, “trust, but verify”.

-I will 1) define what a Digital Twin is, 2) discuss its many benefits, 3) explain how to build each of the parts, and end with 4) how much it should cost you to build and maintain.
+I will 1) define what a Digital Twin is, 2) discuss its many benefits, 3) explain at length how to build some of the parts, and end with 4) how much it should cost you to build and maintain.

 # 1. Definition of a Digital Twin

 So what’s a Digital Twin (DT) and how is it different from a plain old simulator?
-A DT is a simulator, but one that is connected to real-time data feeds for up-to-date representations of the assets, and one that is accessible through user centered web and mobile interfaces by your operations, planning, and risk teams.
+A DT is a simulator, but one that is connected to real-time data feeds for up-to-date representations of your assets, and one that is accessible through user centered web and mobile interfaces by your operations, planning, and risk teams.
 Example assets you can make a DT for include: a plant, a truck, or even a person (e.g., a customer).

 At one end of the spectrum, a single asset can have multiple plain DTs associated with it.
 Alternatively, a single complicated DT can represent clusters of millions of heterogeneous fixed, mobile and organic assets.
 In all cases, a DT will have five main parts:

-At the front, you have the web and mobile interfaces for your team to operate the DT At the back, are connections to real time data feeds and assumptions At the core, is a simulator that takes a state of the world and returns a future state of the world On top, you have a set of algorithms that you can pass to your assets to make autonomous or semi-autonomous decisions within the simulator
+1. At the front, you have the web and mobile interfaces for your team to operate the DT
+2. At the back, are connections to real time data feeds and assumptions
+3. At the core, is a simulator that takes a state of the world and returns a future state of the world
+4. On top, you have a set of algorithms that you can pass to your assets to make autonomous or semi-autonomous decisions within the simulator
-On the bottom, you have a module to generate disruption scenarios to pass to your simulator
+5. On the bottom, you have a module to generate disruption scenarios to pass to your simulator

 ## A Digital Twin is a pragmatic tool first